 Step 3 – Install MariaDB in Ubuntu

-After adding the repository in your system and use following commands to install MariaDB-server on your Ubuntu system.
+After adding the repository to your system and use the following commands to install MariaDB-server on your Ubuntu system.
 This will remove any previous version of MariaDB packages and install the latest packages on the system.
-Make sure you have proper backups of databases before running below commands.
+Make sure you have proper backups of databases before running the below commands.

 sudo apt update sudo apt install mariadb-server

-While installing MariaDB using above command installer will prompt for MariaDB root account password twice like below snapshot.
+While installing MariaDB using the above command installer will prompt for the MariaDB root account password twice like the below snapshot.